 Mostly Propolis is safe to consume except for the users who are vulnerable to bee and bee products allergies.

-You can use this bee product as a supplement but not downplaying or replacing the importance of doctors prescribed medicines.
+You can use this bee product as a supplement but not downplay or replace the importance of doctors’ prescribed medicines.

-We always advise you to consult a doctor before considering the bee product like Propolis as a supplement for various ailments.
+We always advise you to consult a doctor before considering enjoying Propolis benefits as a supplement for various ailments.